 In session hijacking, a cybercriminal takes control of your computer session so they can access sensitive information in your system.
 This attack is also referred to as session sniffing or cooking hijacking.

 The attacker uses some sophisticated sniffer software that can intercept communications from your computer.
-The software enables them to have unauthorized access to your web server.
+The software enables them to access your webserver unauthorized.

 As we hinted before, email is among the top weapons phishers use.
 In spoof emailing, the attacker sends fake emails to users.

 Impersonating a reputable brand, the attacker asks unsuspecting users to provide personal information, including their account details.
-They may ask you to fill out a form providing these details.
+You may be asked to fill out a form providing these details.

 Spoof emails are usually marked urgent, so the unsuspecting target doesn't have enough time to know what's happening before they provide confidential information.
 An email may have a subject line that claims your account is suspended.
 Such a subject line may make you nervous and lead you to make the mistake of handing out important information.